Lazareena/Comp124-s14-hw3/README.md

 Your goal for this assignment should be clear, readable code.
 Not code that just works.
 In particular, make sure you've followed the [Java style guide](https://docs.google.com/document/d/1V8BM38WXnBuVvTPilZMVCSuITLVW5VEfPKHaJ3uCZgc/edit?usp=sharing)

+### Extra Credit:
-Extra Credit: Implement a Graphical Interface
+Implement a Graphical Interface.